 Once you’ve worked out your budget and how much you can afford to spend on rent, your next step is to find a letting agent who can help.
 For those who live in East London, there are letting agents in Woodford that have a variety of properties to rent which may be in your price range.
 The process can be overwhelming, so if you’re renting alone especially, you may want to involve a family member or friend to help you find the right property for your needs.

 When looking for a rented property, there are all sorts of questions you may have on your mind.
 Whether it’s how you will pay the council tax bill, who lives next door, what the area is like at night, or if you can make any changes in the property, don’t hesitate to get anything off your chest.
 Your letting agent should have all the answers you’re looking for.
+If you want to do your own research then you can use reliable websites that have information about renting places in London.

 Read the Tenancy Agreement